 Most of the wing-lift changes were introduced in production with F-111A #12 and F-111B #4.
 (An F-111B span, five-segment flap version of the new wing was evaluated on F-111A #4.)
 The most obvious was the so-called rotating glove on the inboard fixed section of the wing, shown here on F-111A #4 while it was "armed" with dummy Phoenixes during aerodynamic evaluation of the new wing.

 One last lift change was also reportedly introduced on the first two production F-111Bs, the six and seventh built.
 This was the auxiliary flap, which was located inboard of the existing flaps.

 These little flaps were intended to squeeze the last bit of lift out of the existing wing planform.
 They were electrically driven and controlled by the flap handle.
 If the pilot selected more than 28 degrees of flap and the wings were swept 16 degrees or less and the wing-sweep handle was set at 16 degrees or less, then the auxiliary flaps would lower.
 (The 16-degree sweep limitation was driven by the need for clearance of the inboard edge of the auxiliary flap from the side of the fuselage.)

-The auxiliary-flap function was reportedly disabled fairly early as being a maintenance burden and not being very effective from a lift standpoint.
+However, on most if not all of the USAF and Australian F-111s (the FB-111A may be an exception) the auxiliary-flap function was reportedly disabled fairly early as being a maintenance burden and not being very effective from a lift standpoint for shore-based operations.